zensoup/fhirbug/docs/overview.rst

 Creating Mappings
 -----------------

-Fhirball offers a simple declarative way to map your database tables to `Fhir Resources`_.
+Fhirbug offers a simple declarative way to map your database tables to `Fhir Resources`_.
 You need to have created models for your tables using one of the supported ORMs.

 Let's see an example using SQLAlchemy.
 Suppose we have this model of our database table where patient personal infrormation is stored.

 (Note that we have named the model Patient.
-This allows Fhirball to match it to the corresponding resource automatically.
+This allows Fhirbug to match it to the corresponding resource automatically.
 If we wanted to give it a different name, we would then have to define `__Resource__ = 'Patient'` after the `__tablename__`)

 ::